shikharsgit/ABCD_NP_Challenge/README.md

 1. For obtaining predictions using this approach please run the files in sequential number order (in file name).
 2. Python 3.6 and R 3.4 were jointly used at various stages.
 Respective file types can be used for indication of which program to us.
 3. Self created modules/functions are named as "util_xxxx".
-They are in the zip file as well.
 4. Please set a path before running each file.
 Each file contains its own description.
-5. The grid search parameters used for CNN models are also in the zip file.

 ## Requirements

 External libraries or modules which were used are provided in "libraries.txt".
-Additionally, each script requires setting a `path` variable assigned to either data or model candidates' library.
-The specific instruction are provided in the scripts.